Features

 }

-Account can be controlled by multiple users with different level of access rights.
-The authentication descriptors defines who can control an account and what he can do with it:
+Multiple users can control an account with different levels of access rights.
+The authentication descriptors define who can control an account and what he can do with it:

 entity account_auth_descriptor {